Silicrex/PokemonBreedingSimulator/README.md

 ### Power items vs Everstone

 * Power items are **always optimal for reaching 6IV** except for when you either have **two 0IVs**, already have **two 6IVs**, or are breeding for a **particular Nature**.
 If you're specifically trying to breed a Nature on (as opposed to nature candying in modern games), it will take the spot of power items and be decently slower.
+If you have a 5IV + 6IV, it's a 1/32 chance for a 6IV offspring using Power Items correctly vs 1/55 chance without them.
 * Say you had **[31, 31, 31, 31, 31, 31]** and **[0, 31, 31, 31, 31, 31]**.
 If you put a power item for the first IV slot on the first parent, this would be equal to breeding with two 6IVs.
 It's like a free IV!
 * Power items do make a pretty big difference.
 With all optimal settings but no power items, it's around **315 breeds** on average to go from two 0IVs to a 6IV offspring (as one branch).
 With power items, that becomes around **232 breeds**.
 * Starting from 6IV + 0IV goes from around **62 breeds** with no power items to **36 breeds** with power items.